Fosun International

 Fosun International Limited is a Chinese multinational conglomerate holding company.
 Founded in 1992 by Guo Guangchang and four others, the company is headquartered in Shanghai and was incorporated in Hong Kong in 2004.
 Its Co-CEOs are Chen Qiyu and Xu Xiaoliang.
 Wang Qunbin joined Guo Guangchang as co-chairman in early 2020.
-The company is located in 16 countries and is one of the largest privately owned conglomerates in China.
+The company is located in over 35 countries and is one of the largest privately owned conglomerates in China.
 It was ranked 371st on the Forbes Global 2000 ranking in 2020.

 History

 1990s

 Fosun Group was founded in 1992 as the Guangxin Technology Development Company by five graduates of Fudan University in Shanghai: Guo Guangchang, Liang Xinjun, Wang Qunbin (汪群斌), Fan Wei (范伟), and Tan Jian (谈剑).
 Fosun started its business by doing market research.
 The major holding company of the group, Fosun High Technology, was incorporated in 1994 in mainland China.
 Then Fosun extended its business into the healthcare industry (as Fosun Pharmaceutical), real estate, and steel etc.